zverorx/jsonfs/test/README.md

 # Test
-The script  test.sh  mounts the example.json  located  in the jsonfs/test/.
+The script test.sh mounts the JSON file located in the test/.
 The script also creates a mount point in it, and then deletes it after unmounting.
-Inside, the commands  'ls  -lRa'  and  'cat' are executed  to  display the attributes  and  contents of the files.
+Inside, the commands `ls  -lRa` and `cat` are executed to display the attributes and contents of the files.

 ---

 ## Usage
 ```
-./test.sh
+./test.sh [ JSON file ]
 ```
-The script takes no arguments and uses hardcoded paths.
+You can pass a JSON file to the parameters, if you do not do this, it will mount the default file from test/.
 It can be called from anywhere.
 >WARNING: You must compile jsonfs before using it (see README.md at the root of the project).

 ## Example

-Script execution:
+### Script execution
 ```
 **************************************************
 /home/user/prog/jsonfs/test/example.json: